-After almost a year of playing on my acoustic guitar I have decided to switch to electric guitar.
-After a long pick, I finally decided to buy a Les Paul type guitar produced by Epiphone and I haven’t regretted my decision for a single day.
+After almost a year of playing on my acoustic guitar, I have decided to switch to electric guitar.
+After a long pick, I finally decided to buy a Les Paul type guitar produced by Epiphone, and I haven’t regretted my decision for a single day.
 As time passed my collection grew a little with additional guitars, mostly produced by Harley Benton.

 Epiphone Les Paul

-The Epiphone Les Paul Standard Plustop PRO is a wonderful guitar.
-The body and neck are made of mahogany, and the guitar is covered with a maple top with a flame maple veneer and painted with Heritage Cherry Sunburst (50’s style).
+The Epiphone Les Paul Standard Plustop PRO (2017) is a wonderful guitar.
+The body and neck are made of mahogany, and the guitar is covered with a flame maple veneer and painted with classic Heritage Cherry Sunburst (50’s style).
 The neck profile is 1960’s SlimTaper D profile.
-The guitar is equipped with Grover tuning machines and PAF style pickups (ProBucker-2 and ProBucker-3) with coil-splitting.
+The guitar is equipped with Grover tuning machines and PAF style pickups (ProBucker-2 and ProBucker-3).

-I have gradually upgraded this guitar with Tusq XL nut, Gotoh GE104B bridge (with Göldo Bridge Adapter M4/M8 conversion posts to ABR-1 bridge), Gotoh GE101A aluminum tailpiece, changed switch washer (one with gold letters), switch tip (amber), truss-rod cover and knobs (gold), leveled the frets and did a full guitar setup.
-I have also changed the guitar wiring to 50’s style and changed a switch to Gotoh YM-T20.
+I have gradually upgraded this guitar with bone nut, Gotoh GE104B bridge (with Göldo Bridge Adapter M4/M8 conversion posts to ABR-1 bridge), Gotoh GE101A aluminum tailpiece, changed switch washer (one with gold letters), switch tip (amber), truss-rod cover and knobs (gold), leveled the frets and did a full guitar setup.
+I have also done a completely new wiring in 50’s style and changed a switch to Gotoh YM-T20.

 Harley Benton TE-52

-Second Electric Guitar that I bought a year later is Harley Benton TE-52 NA Vintage Series.
-The guitar is replica of 52’s Telecaster and despite the guitar low price it is surprisingly well made.
+The Harley Benton TE-52 NA Vintage Series (2018) guitar is replica of 52’s Telecaster and despite the guitar low price it is surprisingly well made.
 The body is made of two piece of American ash and neck (C profile) of Canadian maple.
-The guitar is equipped with Roswell TEA alnico vintage TE style pickups (TEA-N-CR and TEA-B ) and Kluson style machine heads.
+The guitar is equipped with Roswell TEA alnico vintage TE style pickups (TEA-N-CR and TEA-B ) and Kluson machine heads.